arnofrxdd/MouseShifter/README.md

 2. Select **H-Shifter Mouse Device** and **Mouse Steering Device**.
 3. In the game, go to **Options → Controls**.
    - **DO NOT** enable Keyboard + Mouse Steering.
-4. Bind the steering axis and optionally acceleration/brake axes.
+4. Bind the steering axis and optionally acceleration/brake axes if you want mouse throttle or brake.
-> ⚠️ **Warning:** Press **Backspace** to temporarily disable mouse steering before pausing or accessing in-game menus.
+> ⚠️ **Warning:** Press **F11** to temporarily disable mouse steering before pausing or accessing in-game menus.

 ### Using Experimental Controller Support